Trenton Hassell: Early life and college career

 Hassell graduated from Clarksville High School in Clarksville, Tennessee, in 1997 and from Austin Peay State University in 2001 with a degree in health and human performance.
 Among his high school teammates was future NBA player Shawn Marion.
+He was named as one of the greatest high school basketball players in Tennessee history.

 Hassell played three seasons of college basketball with the Austin Peay Governors after redshirting his first year.
 In January 2002, Austin Peay retired Hassell's college jersey number 44.
+He was inducted into the Austin Peay Athletics Hall of Fame in 2006.

 Professional playing career

 During Hassell's rookie season with the Chicago Bulls in 2001–02, he appeared in 78 games, making 47 starts and averaging 8.7 points, 3.3 rebounds and 2.2 assists per game.
 In Hassell's sophomore season in Chicago, he appeared in all 82 games, making 53 starts and averaging 4.2 point, 3.1 rebounds and 1.8 assists in 24.4 minutes per game.

 Hassell was waived by the Bulls on October 23, 2003, and signed by the Minnesota Timberwolves six days later.
 He was a regular starter with the Wolves and often took the role of defensive specialist, helping the Wolves make the franchise's first appearance in the NBA Western Conference Finals in his first season with the team.
 Hassell played four seasons in Minnesota, until he was traded to the Dallas Mavericks for Greg Buckner on September 28, 2007.

 On February 19, 2008, Hassell was traded from Dallas to the New Jersey Nets along with signed and traded Keith Van Horn, Devin Harris, DeSagana Diop, Maurice Ager, $3 million cash and 2008 and 2010 first round draft picks in exchange for Jason Kidd, Malik Allen and Antoine Wright.

 Hassell's final NBA game was played on March 24, 2010, in a 93–79 win over the Sacramento Kings.
 In his final game, Hassell played for 4 minutes and did not record a single stat.

 Hassell joined the Clarksville Cavaliers of the American Basketball Association (ABA) in 2011.